 UCAP’s personalized approach begins with a visit to the student’s home, before he or she begins attending our school.
 This gives staff an opportunity to get to know the student and his or her family and understand their goals and challenges.

 Adult relationships matter.
 Time is devoted to helping students develop positive relationships with their teachers, who become role models.

 Students participate in advisory groups along with a small group of students to help build each student’s strengths and support their needs.

-Extended social learning and enrichment opportunities
+Beyond U - Extended social learning and enrichment opportunities

 Our Beyond U programs, which are 100% funded by the Fund for UCAP, through a combination of grants and private donations, provide out-of-school time programming to support our students’ academic and social needs.
 Beyond U’s Director, Elisa Almonte, coordinates a wide range of activities to boost a student’s school experience and keep them engaged in a safe and nurturing environment.